 - Frequency - A person may take each exam once per year and you may take both in the same year.

 On Course Requirements

-Continuing Education Requirements
+Continuing Education Requirements - To Remain Certified

 - Work four (4) days at an FSGA administered Championship or qualifying event per calendar year; AND

-- During each four (4) year period, attend a FSGA One-Day Rules Workshop (Level One) OR PGA/USGA Rules of Golf Seminar.
+- During each four (4) year period, attend a FSGA One-Day Rules Workshop (Level One) or PGA/USGA Rules of Golf Seminar.